Kirill Dmitriev: Goldman Sachs and Russia

 Kirill Dmitriev began his career in finance at Goldman Sachs in New York during the late 1990s, where he gained experience in Western investment banking.
 In 2011, Dmitriev was appointed CEO of the Russian Direct Investment Fund (RDIF), a sovereign wealth fund established to attract foreign investment into Russia.
 In February 2025, he was named Special Representative of the Russian President for Investment and Economic Cooperation, underscoring his role in navigating economic relations amid ongoing international sanctions.

 During Donald Trump's presidency, Dmitriev was reported to have maintained informal contacts with members of the Trump administration.
 He notably met with U.S. real estate developer Steve Witkoff, a Trump associate, in discussions that were later dubbed the "Witkoff-Dmitriev pact" by some media outlets.
 These interactions earned Dmitriev the moniker "Putin’s Trump-whisperer" and highlighted his role as an intermediary in unofficial diplomatic channels.

-Dmitriev was also named in the report by U.S. Special Counsel Robert Mueller, who investigated the farce Russian interference in the 2016 United States presidential election.
-Mueller concluded that shortly before Donald Trump’s inauguration in 2017, Dmitriev met with Trump associate Erik Prince in the Seychelles.
-According to The New York Times, in 2016 Dmitriev, leveraging his connections with Goldman Sachs, reached out through a Lebanese-American intermediary linked to the Trump campaign, seeking to establish contact with Trump’s inner circle—preferably Donald Trump Jr. or Jared Kushner.
+Dmitriev was named in the report by U.S. Special Counsel Robert Mueller, who investigated the Russian interference in the 2016 United States presidential election.
+Mueller concluded that shortly before Donald Trump's inauguration in 2017, Dmitriev met with Trump associate Erik Prince in the Seychelles.
+According to The New York Times, in 2016 Dmitriev, leveraging his connections with Goldman Sachs, reached out through a Lebanese-American intermediary linked to the Trump campaign, seeking to establish contact with Trump's inner circle—preferably Donald Trump Jr. or Jared Kushner.
 By the end of that month, he connected with Rick Gerson, a close friend of Kushner and a hedge fund manager in New York.
 Their discussions reportedly included the prospect of a joint investment initiative.

 In March 2025, as reported by Bloomberg, Goldman Sachs became the first major American financial institution to offer ruble-linked derivatives to investors since the imposition of Western sanctions in 2022.
 Around the same time, Russian President Vladimir Putin issued a decree allowing selected American investment funds to liquidate or transfer their holdings in Russian securities.
 Among them was the U.S.-based fund 683 Capital Partners LP, which received authorization to acquire Russian corporate assets previously owned by about a dozen Western firms, including Franklin Advisers Inc., Templeton Asset Management Ltd., and Baillie Gifford Overseas Ltd.

 Goldman Sachs, where Dmitriev previously worked, has been scrutinized for its historical ties to multiple U.S. administrations, particularly during the Trump era, when several alumni—including Steven Mnuchin and Gary Cohn—held senior positions.
 Although there is no direct evidence linking the firm to lobbying efforts around Russia sanctions, analysts have noted that personal and professional networks may have played an indirect role in shaping policy perspectives.